frankcollins3/DOO-you-The-MMM/README.md

 gr8 TEMPLATE for full Javacsript basics -> async/promise animation... doubleButtons to get around .domContentLoaded(sound.play();) returning forced interactivity errors.
 Little story through a scooby-doo based maze

+Internal CSS and JS was used because of the 100 limited files allowed.

 This would preferably be a full stack app: kind if ironic/weird because such an idea would seem a little cheesy for all that effort